On this page you will find links to information on key UBSS policies, procedures and guidelines.

 Tuition Protection Scheme

-A student who starts with one provider and then moves to USBSS to complete their studies and vice versa
+A student who starts with one provider and then moves to UBSS to complete their studies and vice versa.

 Detailed information on various ways to get to campus.